Skip to main content

 Cincinnati

-If you’re looking for historical cities in the Midwest, plan a stop in Cincinnati, which was a central figure in the French and Indian War and would later become a vital stop on the Underground Railroad.
+If you’re looking for historical cities in the Midwest, plan a stop in Cincinnati Ohio, which was a central figure in the French and Indian War and would later become a vital stop on the Underground Railroad.
 Today, the city also boasts more than 100 art galleries and museums, several theaters, a zoo, and a botanical garden.

 The Cincinnati neighborhood of Walnut Hills is particularly historic.
 One of the city’s oldest neighborhoods, Walnut Hills was founded by Reverend James Kemper in 1794 as Walnut Farm.
 The Kemper Homestead, the oldest house in Cincinnati, was initially located in the neighborhood before being moved to the Cincinnati Zoo and finally to Heritage Village.